 Colin Dexter, The Dead of Jericho.
 Dexter was possibly inspired by Tey’s The Daughter of Time for his 1998 novel The Wench is Dead, which also involves a modern-day detective solving an historical crime.
 In many ways, Colin Dexter’s 13 Inspector Morse novels hark back to the golden age of English detective fiction: set in apparently cosy and idyllic Oxford, with a highly literate loner as the main detective, the novels – and the hugely successful ITV adaptations made in 1987-2000 – evoke sunny afternoons in English pub gardens, in-fighting among the cloisters of the University of Oxford, and well-heeled upper-middle-class people in beautiful country houses harbouring dreaded secrets.
 This 1981 novel was the one that convinced ITV to make a TV series, although Morse and Lewis are very different characters in the early Dexter novels, and are of a similar age.
 Dexter named Morse after Jeremy Morse, a banker who was one of Dexter’s arch-rivals in the world of crossword-setting.
 (Fittingly, Dexter discovered that Inspector Morse’s first name, Endeavour, was printed on Jeremy Morse’s car, in the form of an Endeavour Garage sticker on its rear windscreen.)
 Recommended edition: The Dead of Jericho (Inspector Morse Series Book 5)

-If you’d like to learn more about the history of detective fiction, you might enjoy our discussion of this forgotten detective novel from the genre’s golden age, our review of the Max Carrados mysteries, our pick of the best Sherlock Holmes stories and these classic detective stories from the ‘age of Sherlock’.
+If you’d like to learn more about the history of detective fiction, you might enjoy our discussion of this forgotten detective novel from the genre’s golden age, our review of the Max Carrados mysteries, our pick of the best Sherlock Holmes stories, and these classic detective stories from the ‘age of Sherlock’.
 For more book recommendations, see our selection of the best Gothic horror novels and our pick of the greatest classic science fiction novels.